fmuecke/Ipponboard/HOW_TO_BUILD.md

 Note:  This generates a solution compatible with VStudio 2015.
 Use CMake to create a more up-to-date solution)

-### Using cmake (wip, TODO)
+### Using cmake: Recommendet build solution
-Write a CMakelist file for the Ipponboard with all needed targets
+Via CMakelist we can do
 	1. compile sources
 		- Inclusion of CMakelists.txt in the Ipponboard source directory --> cmake_qt4 for QT4-compile and cnake_qt5 for QT5, that contain the CMakeLists.txt
 		- QT4-32: cmake -S "cmake_qt4" -B "./_build_cmake" -G "Visual Studio 17 2022" -A Win32